uzzielperez/uzzielperez.github.io/_posts/2019-02-10-Understanding-Symmetry-Breaking.md

 ## PROGRESSION
 I've decided to write my technical articles in several levels.
 * Level 0: Explaining things to my baby nephew.
 * Level 1: Explaining things to my science-hating friends or a guy in a bar.
-Actually, if i can explain things to my wife who absolutely hates math, I consider myself successful!
+Actually, if i can explain things to my (ex) wife who absolutely hates math, I consider myself successful!
 * Level 2: Explaining things to my Lyft Driver from Chicago/Illinois.
 (There are quite a number of Illinois Lyft/Uber drivers I met who are fans of science.
 I think it's because of Fermilab!)
 * Level 3: Explaining things to my 20 year old self (out of college)!
 * Level 4: Explaining things to my professors so that they'd give me a degree!